vinczeim/aws-workshop/README.md

 ## CodeStar: create new project (Java web app running on EC2)
 * Log on with the admin user that we just created
 * Select region: Ireland (to be able to use Cloud9)
-* CodeStar / Start a project: choose template "Java Spring web application" (Filters: web app, Java, EC2)
+* CodeStar / Start a project:
+  * Choose template "Java Spring web application" (Filters: web app, Java, EC2)
   * EC2 configuration: leave on default (t2.micro instance with default VPC)
   * Add permission to administer AWS resources on your behalf
   * Choose an Amazon EC2 Key Pair (needed to SSH to EC2) -> Create new (in EC2 service / Key Pairs) then save private key